SoroushOwji/goose/README.md

 # Frontend Assessment

+> Dear reviewer of this project, do keep in mind that even though I have written Vue and used Nuxt before, it has been over 4 years that I have been using React daily.
+Please review kindly!
+Yours truly, Soroush

 This project is a frontend application built with **Nuxt 3** and **TypeScript**.
 It includes a `/translation-keys` page that allows users to search, filter, and paginate through translation keys fetched from a backend API.
 The project is structured to ensure modularity, reusability, and maintainability.

 ---